welteki/nix-faas/README.md

 > 🛠 **Status: Early experimental phase**
 >
 > This project is very much a work in progress.
-What you see here is only an early preview of the project.

-## Part one: nix openfaas tools
+## Part one: Nix OpenFaaS tools

 Build [OpenFaas](https://www.openfaas.com/) function images with Nix.